-What is the IP Address and how does it work?
+What is the IP address and how does it work?

 Now, think of an IP address as the address of a computer or network device inside a network.
 It is the unique identifier of a network device, that is used to establish communication, send and receive data to other computers or devices located either in the same network or on the Internet.

-An IP address can be either static or dynamic.
+You should also know that an IP address can be either static or dynamic.
 A static IP address is one that you need to configure yourself through the Windows network settings.
 A dynamic address is assigned by the Dynamic Host Configuration Protocol (DHCP), which is a service that runs on dedicated servers in your network or on special network hardware, such as routers.

 In a typical home network or a small business network, IP addresses are assigned and managed automatically by the router.